vshaxe/haxe-test-adapter/README.md

 * add ~~file name and~~ line numbers for all test functions for Haxe 3 builds
 * ~~running of tests~~
 * ~~filter tests when running~~
+* implement filtering for haxe.unit
-* support other unittest frameworks
+* add support for additional unittest frameworks